Protecting Children and Consumers

 The Internet is an indispensible educational resource for our families.
 But the dark side of the technology is the way criminals use it to harm children.
 Parents are the first line of defense with respect to keeping their children safe online.
 Law enforcement and technology companies offer an increasing variety of tools to parents who seek to protect their kids—both on their home computer and elsewhere.
 Learn how you can add another layer of protection, through a free program offered by the State of Utah.

 Consumer Product Safety

 Increasing global production of many items they buy makes it difficult for consumers to determine safety and efficacy.
-Congressman Matheson supported the Product Safety Improvement Act of 2008, which, among other things, sets a limit for total lead content in children’s prodcuts (600 parts per million), mandated testing of children’s products, changed product recall time requirements and established a database of manufacturing facilities that previously failed to meet established safety standards.
+Congressman Matheson has supported legislation which sets a limit for total lead content in children’s products (600 parts per million), mandated testing of children’s products, changed product recall time requirements and established a database of manufacturing facilities that previously failed to meet established safety standards.

-Matheson voted—in July 2011—for H.R.
-2715, which makes several changes to that original bill.
-It exempts children’s products sold at thrift stores and charitable organizations from the lead content limits (with the exception of children’s metal jewelry or any product known to contain lead in amounts above the legal limit.)
+It is important to ensure that certain children’s products sold at thrift stores and charitable organizations from the lead content limits (with the exception of children’s metal jewelry or any product known to contain lead in amounts above the legal limit.)
 Further, considerations are made for ordinary paper books and metal parts of bicycles to not require third-party testing.
 The legislation excludes all-terrain and other off-highway vehicles from lead content limits.